2020PB/police-brutality/reports/California.md

 ### Police intimidate person filming them by shooting at apartment building | May 30th

-The police are seen to threaten and try to scare the residents of the apartment building, the POV of the video is from.
-At 0:45 a shot is fired by the police, in order to get the residents of the apartments, off their balconies and into their homes.
+The police are seen to threaten and try to scare the residents of the apartment building from which video is taken.
+At 0:45 a shot is fired by the police in order to get the residents of the apartments off their balconies and into their homes.

 **Links**